PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 ## Setting Up The Project

-Alright, if everything is set up correctly, it's time to get a Cargo project built, and Piston installed.
+If everything is set up correctly, it's time to create a Cargo project and specify dependencies.

 ```bash
 mkdir getting-started